adeira/universe/src/core/monorepo-shipit/README.md

 ## Filters

-> Please note: this part is still under development and the API is not settled yet.

 There are various filters applied on exported changesets to make it work properly.
 Currently we apply these filters:

 - `PathFilters.stripExceptDirectories`
 - `PathFilters.moveDirectories`

-_TODO: additional filters_
+- conditional comments filter (only `// @x-oss-enable` and `// @x-oss-disable` supported at this moment)

 The first filter makes sure that we publish only files relevant to the workspace that is being open-sourced.
 This filter is automatic.
 Second `moveDirectories` filter makes sure that we publish correct paths for opensource.
-It's because out packages are located in for example `src/packages/fetch` but we want to have these files in the root on GitHub (not nested in `src/packages/fetch`).
-This is the only filter which is being applied while importing the project.
+It's because our packages are located in for example `src/packages/fetch` but we want to have these files in the root on GitHub (not nested in `src/packages/fetch`).

 ### Filter `PathFilters.moveDirectories`